 No matter the condition in which a child is born, their birth is a precious moment that the parents will never forget.
 However, when a child is born with cerebral palsy due to the negligence of the medical staff, their birth can mark a long road to recovery.
 Between surgeries, rehabilitation, tutors, medications, and more, an infant suffering from cerebral palsy can have difficulties in life.

 Unfortunately, there is no foolproof cure for the group of disorders known as cerebral palsy, and the symptoms can follow a child for the rest of their life.
 When the healthcare providers and the hospital are at fault, these factors should be taken into consideration when discussing compensation.
 Statutes are put into place to protect cases like yours.
 When somebody else puts your child in harm’s way, for any reason, they may be held liable in a court of law and ordered to pay compensation for their negligence.
+If you’ve received a diagnosis of cerebral palsy for your child, it’s important to know your options.
+Our Connecticut cerebral palsy lawyers are ready to help you start your journey to recovery.
+Our birth injury lawyers specialize in litigating complex birth injury cases.

 Forms of negligence displayed by hospital staff in these cases can include, but may not be limited to: